 Kirby Jay Carmichael wears many hats.
-First and doremost is that of a teacher.
+First and foremost is that of a teacher.
 He taught Art for the Catholic Diocese and opened his own art education studio, teaching more than 60,000 children and adults how to spin clay, melt glass and many other arts.

 With an apiary of 20+ colonies, Kirby is always ready to dig into bees and learn more.